friflo/Friflo.Json.Fliox/Engine/src/ECS/README.md

 ## Project

 `Friflo.Engine.ECS` is an Entity Component System - ECS - optimized for performance and cache locality.

 Additional features:
 - JSON Serialization
 - Build a hierarchy of entities typically used in Games and Game Editors.
 - Efficient component queries minimizing L1 cache misses with support for Vectorization (SIMD).
-- Minimize times required for GC collection by using struct's for entities and components.
+- Minimize times required for GC collection by using struct types for entities and components.
   GC.Collect(1) < 0.8 ms when using 10.000.000 entities.
 - Support tagging of entities and use them as a filter in queries.
 - Add scripts - similar to `MonoBehavior`'s - to entities in cases OOP is preferred.